 Skip to main content

 This guide walks you through a complete Atlas verification workflow from first request to final results.
-By the end, you will have authenticated, created a flow, submitted documents for processing, and retrieved structured OCR and cross-check data.
+By the end, you will have authenticated, created a flow, submitted documents for processing, and retrieved structured OCR data.

 1